 Solicitation: Students are not allowed to use their residence hall room for commercial purposes.
-All solicitation and postings in the halls are prohibited without prior approval by RHA.
-Materials should be submitted to RHA for approval.
-RHA@winona.edu
+All solicitation and postings in the halls are prohibited without prior approval by Housing.

 Theft/Stolen Property: Keep your valuables put away and your door locked while you are not in your room.
 You, not the university, are responsible for any of your property that is lost or stolen.
-If a theft does occur, contact your RA or Hall Director and Security Services to file a report.
+If a theft does occur, contact your RA or Area Coordinator and Campus Security to file a report.